 8. Improve tax compliance and eradicate black money – a primary tool to be lower taxes and ease of compliance

 - Electronic transactions to be preferred over cash – build incentives for electronic transactions

-- Strict enforcement of law against black money/benami property
+- Strict enforcement of the law against black money/benami property

-Use the Aadhar system, but ensure a robust legal regime to protect data and privacy
+Use the Aadhar system, but to ensure a robust legal regime to protect data and privacy

 9. Right to property to be restored as a fundamental right – forcible land acquisition to be compensated on basis of price after change in land use and development